kelllyy101/clock_quest/README.md

 - Navigation bar: A persistent navigation bar for easy access to different pages with a different focus in each, related applications and an about sign-up page.
 - Links to different apps: Additional applications related to timekeeping, providing users with a comprehensive experience.
 - Sign-up form: Users can create accounts to unlock additional features and receive updates from the owner of the site.
+- Access to three videos that help with focusing and reaching your time management goals.
 - Footer: A footer section containing relevant information and links to social media platforms where you learn more about time management.

 Possible Future Features: